Noiregya/mages-bot/README.md

 The goal is to provide tools to help with administration on discord server.
 The main feature is the role picker system called "nations" which allow to jazz up picked nations a lot more, show your support for something with a specific role etc.

 ## How to run the bot
+Create the bot on discord developper portal:
-Set the environment variable:
+* Go to oAuth2 and add Redirects for the {myBotUrl}/login endpoint Set the environment variable:
 * OWNER: Discord snowflake of the owner of this instance of MAGES.
 * TOKEN: The token of the bot